gebogebogebo/ctap-hid-fido2/README.md

 - Features
   - Register and Authenticate.
-  - Enrollment and deletion of PIN.
+  - Register or change PIN.
   - Enrollment and deletion of fingerprints.
   - Management of credentials recorded in security keys.